Graph-based open-ended survey on concerns related to COVID-19: Abstract

 \section{Abstract}

 The COVID-19 pandemic is an unprecedented public health crisis with broad social and economic consequences.
 We conducted four surveys between April and August 2020 using the graph-based open-ended survey (GOS) framework, and investigated the most pressing concerns and issues for the general public in Japan.
 The GOS framework is a hybrid of the two traditional survey frameworks that allows respondents to post their opinions in a free-format style, which can subsequently serve as one of the choice items for other respondents, just as in a multiple-choice survey.
 As a result, this framework generates an opinion graph that relates opinions and respondents.
 We can also construct annotated opinion graphs to achieve a higher resolution.
 By clustering the annotated opinion graphs, we revealed the characteristic evolution of the response patterns as well as the interconnectedness and multi-faceted nature of opinions.
+Substantively, our notable finding is that ``social pressure,'' not ``infection risk,'' was one of the major concerns of our respondents.
+Social pressure refers to criticism and discrimination that they anticipate receiving from others should they contract COVID-19.
+It is possible that the collectivist nature of Japanese culture coupled with the government's policy of relying on personal responsibility to combat COVID-19 explains some of the above findings, as the latter has led to the emergence of vigilantes.
+The presence of mutual surveillance can contribute to growing skepticism toward others as well as fear of ostracism, which may have negative consequences at both the societal and individual levels.